sparkfun/SparkFun_GNSS_Flex_pHAT/docs/hardware_assembly.md

 <figure markdown>
 [![Antenna connection to the pHAT](./assets/img/hookup_guide/assembly-ufl_bridge.jpg){ width="400" }](./assets/img/hookup_guide/assembly-ufl_bridge.jpg "Click to enlarge")
-<figcaption markdown>Bridging the U.FL connections of the boards, to utilize the SMA connector on the GNSS Flex pHAT.</figcaption>
+<figcaption markdown>Bridging the U.FL connectors on the boards, to utilize the SMA connector on the GNSS Flex pHAT.</figcaption>
 </figure>

 </div>